 Next to the Judengasse Museum is the Jewish Holocaust Memorial Wall and the large Jewish Cemetery that dates back to 1272.
 You can go into the cemetery by asking for the key at the entrance to the museum.
 They will ask you to leave some sort of ID.
 Men need to wear a hat.
 On Saturdays, the cemetery is closed.

 The Jewish Museum is located in the former villa of the Rothschild’s, on the Frankfurt city side of the river, just a few blocks from the Römer.
-Covering several floors, this museum will cover the history of the Jewish community in Frankfurt from 1800 til present.
+Covering several floors, this museum covers the history of the Jewish community in Frankfurt from 1800 until present day.
+Newly created is the Frank Family Room with many original possessions from the Franks that were donated by Buddy Elias.

 If you would like a tour that covers the history of the Jewish Community in Frankfurt we will be happy to arrange one for you.